Configuration settings¶

 [string;

-userv root ipif %{local},%{peer},%{mtu},slip '%{rnets}'
+userv root ipif %{local},%{peer},%{mtu},slip '%{rnets}']

 Capped settings¶

-are a cap (maximum) on
+Values in [<server> LIMIT] and [LIMIT] are a cap (maximum) on

-those from the other sections (including COMMON
+those from the other sections (including COMMON).
+If a larger

 value is obtained, it is (silently) reduced to the limit value.

-Size limit for response payloads.
+max_batch_downSize limit for response payloads.

 On client, incoming response bodies are limited to this (plus a fixed constant metadata overhead).
 Server uses minimum of client’s and server’s configured values (old servers just use server’s value).